ayyubibrahimi/bwc-vision/README.md

-# Body-Worn Camera Footage Analysis
+# The Reinvestigation Workgroup - Body-Worn Camera Footage Analysis

 ## Overview
-This project supports the Communities United Against Police Brutality's Reinvestigation Workgroup by analyzing body-worn camera footage from officer-involved shootings.
+This project supports the Reinvestigation Workgroup by analyzing body-worn camera footage from officer-involved shootings.
 Our goal is to provide transparent, data-driven insights to aid in community advocacy and policy reform.

 ## Objectives
 - **Reinvestigation**: Critically examine footage from officer-involved shootings.